zydezu/mpvconfig/README.md

 ### 2023-08-12

+- Added an option to change the font size of the time text
 - Screenshotting now renders subtitles at the correct position, even when OSD is showing
 - Pressing `P` will now pin the window
 - Changed download filename formatting